This survey collects the financial and operating data needed to develop national and regional economic policies and programs.

 Block Information on Published data

-- Questionnaires, definitions, data sources and methods: survey number 2103
+- For more information about this survey (questionnaires, definitions, data sources and methods used): survey number 2103